IshaanAdarsh/Notes/DSA/BS/Binary Search (1D).md

 ```

 ### Single Element in a Sorted Array
+- If the middle element is at an even index, then the single element must be on the right side of the array, since all the elements on the left side should come in pairs.
+- Similarly, if the middle element is at an odd index, then the single element must be on the left side of the array.

+> Another interesting observation you might have made is that this algorithm will still work even if the array isn't fully sorted.
+As long as pairs are always grouped together in the array (for example, [10, 10, 4, 4, 7, 11, 11, 12, 12, 2, 2]), it doesn't matter what order they're in.
+Binary search worked for this problem because we knew the subarray with the single number is always odd-lengthed, not because the array was fully sorted numerically

 ```cpp
 int singleNonDuplicate(vector<int>& nums) {
         int left = 0, right = nums.size() - 1;